Malharhak/Startup-Test/README.md

 #Resources

 > TODO: This is a list of links to resources related to this guide (not tools, see previous chapter).
 Feel free to link any relevant article, tutorial, presentation, documentation...

+## Source Control

+* [Try Git](https://try.github.io/levels/1/challenges/1) The most fast and easiest way to try Git online, by Github.
+* [Think Like A Git](http://think-like-a-git.net/) A website for learning more about the theory behind Git and understanding how it work, and how to better use it.